Why now is the perfect time to reconsider the value of your software

 If there’s one thing this pandemic has taught us, it’s that being able to work remotely is no longer a luxury.
 It’s a capability that is critical for maintaining continuity in your business and avoiding major disruptions.
 So, when it comes to evaluating your software solutions, the obvious question is, “Does this system allow me to work remotely?”
 This goes for everything from your sales CRM to your accounting software.

-Look for cloud-based software to ensure your team has access when and where they need it.
+Look for cloud-based accounting software to ensure your team has access when and where they need it.
 This will help your company be more agile and respond faster to opportunities whether you’re in the office or at home.
 Once you have the capability to work remotely, it will be up to you to implement policies and procedures that maximize productivity while fostering a culture of collaboration and teamwork in a remote environment.

 Is the software secure?